-Collect & Analyze
+Step 2 – Collect & Analyze

-Step 2 – Next you will need to set up how you will be collecting and analyzing data.
+Next you will need to set up how you will be collecting and analyzing data.
 Depending on the nature of your questions you’ll need to find ways to collect direct data for each purpose.

 We advise that another set of eyes be put on your data if at all possible.
 Like mentioned above, if you’re too close to the information it can be harder to see the bigger picture.
 Getting another opinion into the mix at this stage can be beneficial to gain additional clarity and add alternative perspectives.

 Data is a Necessary Evil

 It may seem tedious, annoying, or like a waste of time to undergo this process for all major decision making within your company but it’s 100% necessary. #Sorrynotsorry get over that mindset… now.